tensorflow/tensorflow/g3doc/OpDefinitions.md

 are specified concisely into a TableGen record, which will be expanded into an equivalent `mlir::Op` C++ template specialization at compiler build time.

-This manual explains in detail all the available mechansims for defining operations in such a table-driven manner.
+This manual explains in detail all the available mechanisms for defining operations in such a table-driven manner.
 It aims to be a specification instead of a tutorial.
 Please refer to [Quickstart tutorial to adding MLIR graph rewrite](QuickstartRewrites.md) for the latter.